 When an insurance company gives you the runaround, you need an expert legal advocate on your side.
-The bad faith attorneys at PARRIS Law Firm will fight relentlessly for your recovery.
+The Lancaster, CA bad faith attorneys at PARRIS Law Firm will fight relentlessly for your recovery.

 Policyholders pay premiums to protect against future accidents or incidents covered by their policies.
 When an accident or loss happens, insurance companies have a legal duty to uphold the terms of these policies and to pay valid claims.